frontendpatterns/frontendpatterns.dev/src/content/patterns/local-development.md

 ## Solution

-Apply the Local Development pattern by optimizing the developer experience with fast builds, hot reload, and debugging tools, and reinforce it with concise examples or tests.
+Optimize the developer experience with fast builds, hot reload, and debugging tools.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.